Reichsgericht: End of the Reichsgericht

-Following the collapse of National Socialism with the defeat of Germany, the Reichsgericht was dissolved by the Allies in 1945 and was not re-established.
+Following the collapse of Nazism with the defeat of Germany, the Reichsgericht was dissolved by the Allies in 1945 and was not re-established.
 The last president of the court, Erwin Bumke, committed suicide two days after the US Army entered Leipzig.

 Beginning on 25 August 1945, 39 judges of the Reichsgericht (more than one third of the total staff) were arrested by the NKVD (the Soviet secret service).
 The four survivors were released between 1950 and 1955; the others had starved to death or died of disease.

 Provisional supreme courts were formed in the individual occupation zones.
 In 1950, the newly established Federal Court of Justice (Bundesgerichtshof) took over the tasks of the Reichsgericht for the Federal Republic of Germany.
 Former judges of the Reichsgericht were among the first judges in the court.
 In 1952, the Federal Court of Justice ruled that the Reichsgericht had ceased to exist on 30 October 1945.
 In the German Democratic Republic, the Supreme Court of East Germany took over the Reichsgericht's duties.

 Building

-Located in Leipzig, Saxony, Germany, the building (Reichsgerichtsgebäude) was designed by Ludwig Hoffmann and Peter Dybwad, and construction was completed in 1895.
+Located in Leipzig, Saxony, Germany, the building (Reichsgerichtsgebäude) was designed by Ludwig Hoffmann and Peter Dybwad.
+Construction was completed in 1895 in Leipzig's new Musikviertel neighbourhood.
 It is designed in the Italian renaissance style and features two large courtyards, a central cupola and a large portico at the entrance.
 The rich decorative gable and sculptures are by Otto Lessing.
 After the German reunification, the former Reichsgericht building was renovated and became the seat of the Bundesverwaltungsgericht (Federal Administrative Court).